interledger/rafiki/.github/contributing.md

 ### :books: Documentation

 We started to maintain public-facing documentation for Rafiki on [rafiki.dev](https://github.com/interledger/rafiki/tree/main/packages/documentation).
 The project is new, and available documentation there is scarce.
 We'd love help to fill that out.
-A list of issues being tracked across the Interledger ecosystem (including rafiki) is maintained in the [Documentation project](https://github.com/interledger/rafiki/tree/main/packages/documentation).
+A [list of issues](https://github.com/interledger/rafiki/issues?q=is%3Aissue+is%3Aopen+label%3Adocumentation) is available.

 ## Working in the rafiki repository